Inbibo/adonisfx_docs/docs/maya/ui_overview.md

 ### License section

 - **Activate License**.
-Launches a dialog to activate an AdonisFX license or the trial period if the license hasn't been activated.
+Launches a dialog to activate an AdonisFX license or the trial period if the license is not activated.

 ### Help section